zeth/inputs/README.rst

 More testing and support for common gamepads will come in due course.

 Apple Mac OS X doesn't natively support gamepads.
-If you use third party software that allows a gamepad to emulate a keyboard, then you may be able to use the keyboard class.
+If you use third party driver software that allows a gamepad to emulate a keyboard or a mouse, then you may be able to use the keyboard or mouse class.

 Raspberry Pi Sense HAT
 ----------------------